 - Wi-Fi CERTIFIED WiGig™ : Utilizes the 60 GHz frequency band to enable extremely high performance, multi-gigabit connectivity and low latency for a range of applications, including wireless docking, augmented reality/virtual reality (AR/VR), multimedia streaming, gaming and networking.

-- WPA2™ (Wi-Fi Protected Access® 2): Wi-Fi wireless network security offers government-grade security mechanisms for both personal and enterprise environments
+- Wi-Fi Protected Access® 2 (WPA2™): Wi-Fi wireless network security offers reliable security mechanisms for both personal and enterprise environments; continued enhancements ensure it delivers strong security protections to Wi-Fi users as the security landscape evolves

 - EAP (Extensible Authentication Protocol): A set of authentication mechanisms used to validate the identity of network devices in the enterprise

-- Protected Management Frames: Wi-Fi CERTIFIED WPA2 with Protected Management Frames extends WPA2 protection to unicast and multicast management action frames, which is playing an increasing role in advanced Wi-Fi applications
+- Protected Management Frames: Protected Management Frames extends security protections to unicast and multicast management action frames, maintaining the resiliency of mission-critical networks

 - Wi-Fi Protected Setup™: Facilitates easy set-up of security features using a Personal Identification Number (PIN) or other defined methods within the Wi-Fi device.
 Wi-Fi Protected Setup certifies products which implement technology defined in the Wi-Fi Simple Configuration Technical Specification.